cwses1/sqlcurrent-dot-com/source/tutorial-01.rst

 	);

 Note that you could run the above script directly in ``psql`` or ``pgadmin`` without any changes.
-SQL Current does not invent any new language for modifying your databases.
-It uses the native language of the database (whatever appears in your SQL script, in this case), such as SQL, for doing everything.

 Write the SCS ``script.txt`` file
 -----------------------------